 Land and river restoration occurred in stages from 1994 - 2001.
 The Old Mill District restoration master plan included a voluntary cleanup of contaminated portions of the abandoned lands and creating a new zone for the City of Bend (Mixed Use Riverfront) to provide a wide range of uses, including protection and enhancement of natural features and wildlife, residential, office and commercial uses.
 The Old Mill District was honored with the EPA's Phoenix Environmental Award in 2002 for brownfield redevelopment.
 (A brownfield site is land previously used for industrial purposes where the land may be contaminated and has the potential to be reused once it is cleaned up).

-Access to this large section of the Deschutes River (5280 linear feet/one mile) was closed to the public since 1920.
+Access to this large section of the Deschutes River (14,000 linear feet) was closed to the public since 1920.
 Now it is a vital wildlife habitat and during the summer is used by kayakers, floaters, anglers, outrigger canoeists and athletes.
 The River Trail is accessible year round for running, cycling and dog walking.
 The Les Schwab Amphitheater (former site of the Shevlin-Hixon Mill) hosts several concerts each summer.

 The Deschutes River is one of the longest north flowing rivers in the country.
 The sub surface ground water actually runs south east.